Isle of Escape: Cast

+Music

+The film features a theme song entitled "My Kalua Rose" with music by Edward Ward and lyrics by Al Bryan.
+A song entitled "Let's Drink To The Isle We Love" which was composed by the same team is also featured on the soundtrack.

 Box office

 According to Warner Bros., the film earned $224,000 domestically and $58,000 foreign.

 Preservation status

 Isle of Escape is believed to be a lost film.
 Around 2010, a small fragment, running about forty seconds, was discovered by a private collector.